eslint/rfcs/designs/2021-package-exports/README.md

 The `use-at-your-own-risk` entrypoint will support the following APIs:

-* `rules` - an instance of [`LazyLoadingRuleMap`](https://github.com/eslint/eslint/blob/master/lib/rules/utils/lazy-loading-rule-map.js) that contains all of the core rules.
+* `builtinRules` - an instance of [`LazyLoadingRuleMap`](https://github.com/eslint/eslint/blob/master/lib/rules/utils/lazy-loading-rule-map.js) that contains all of the core rules.
 This object maps rule IDs to rule implementations.
 (ESLint does not formally allow or encourage people to extend the core rules, but given that there are utilities that already do so with the understanding that the APIs are not guaranteed, we will continue to allow access to them.)
+* `FileEnumerator` - the internal [`FileEnumerator` class](https://github.com/eslint/eslint/blob/master/lib/cli-engine/file-enumerator.js).
+Some plugins rely on this class for searching for files (such as [`eslint-plugin-import`](https://github.com/benmosher/eslint-plugin-import/blob/ab0181d79c6959e6c5cfe25343d8648c1b275bf6/src/rules/no-unused-modules.js#L20)).

 ## Documentation